 From an innovation economy standpoint, growth domestic product (GDP) measurements were previously quantified from tangible applications and assets.

 Today, a significant percentage of GDP growth has been attributed to innovation value and new ideas.
-This may take the form of patents, copyrights and intellectual property rights.
+This may take the form of patents, copyrights, and intellectual property rights.

 An example in which the weight of an idea can influence economic growth is market speculations of an upcoming or newly released idea or invention.

-This creates new challenges for companies to deliver innovative products to their customers on an on-going basis to maintain customer satisfaction.
+This creates new challenges for companies to deliver innovative products to their customers on an ongoing basis to maintain customer satisfaction.
 This can be especially difficult for a single company to constantly produce innovative products within a short time frame and to deliver a profitable return on investment.

-Regarding the innovation economy, it is about how value is determined by the ability to generate new ideas that can be then transformed into new products, services, and business models to drive innovation.
+Regarding the innovation economy, it is about how value is determined by the ability to generate new ideas that can then be transformed into new products, services, and business models to drive innovation.

-Challenges of Innovation in Organizations
+Challenges of innovation in organizations

 Unfortunately, some companies have suffered from the impacts of the changing economy and shifting market preferences.
-This may be the result of the companies’ failure to embrace the Innovation Economy within their company’s strategy.
+This may be the result of the companies’ failure to embrace the Innovation Economy within their business strategy.

 3. Lack of distinct vision leading to competing products – companies developing new products to satisfy the demands of customers seeking innovative and sustainable solutions but end up conflicting with their own existing products.
-This creates confusion and a burden throughout the whole supply chain and corporate vision
+This creates confusion and a burden throughout the whole supply chain and corporate vision.

-By taking a unidirectional approach to include innovation in the strategy, such as making the switch to digitalization, alone, it is insufficient to be able to embrace the Innovation Economy successfully.
+By taking a unidirectional approach to include innovation in the strategy, such as making the switch to digitalization alone, it is insufficient to be able to embrace the Innovation Economy successfully.

 Therefore, it is imperative to rethink the organizational structure within a company at all levels to be able to pursue innovation effectively and as a priority.

-Rethinking How Innovation is Conducive within a Company
+Rethinking how innovation is conducive within a company

-Given the recent changes underway in the global marketplace, many business leaders and executives are recognizing their company’s need to embrace the innovation economy - to see the changing conditions of their market, identifying emerging threats and opportunities, and to develop new strategies in response.
+Given the recent changes underway in the global marketplace, many business leaders and executives are recognizing their company’s need to embrace the innovation economy - to see the changing conditions of their market, identify emerging threats and opportunities, and to develop new strategies in response.

 There is no quick and easy solution to adequately prepare for what to expect in the future.
-Many companies across various sectors will feel the effects of innovation at least to some extent.
+Many companies across various sectors will feel the effects of innovation, at least to some extent.

 Companies must be able to adapt to these changing circumstances.
-By companies having an organization structure capable of responding to these market forces, such as a digital workflow, will they then be able to adequately respond to opportunities and threats through innovation.
+By companies having an organizational structure capable of responding to these market forces, such as a digital workflow, will they then be able to adequately respond to opportunities and threats through innovation.